barbazul/1kfa/mod_guide_player.md

 Weapons have "power": d4, d6, or d10.
 This determines what die to roll when you roll attack power.
-Generally players can increase weapon power with the Tales of a Weapon and _ Mastery moves.
+Generally players can increase weapon power with the Tales of a Weapon move.

 The GM should decide if the weaponry incurs any additional costs when calculating encumbrance penalties.
 Is the item particularly heavy or large?